mini-peter-hunt/better-mc/README.md

 python3 make.py
 ```

-You can adjust to only generate the content you want in the `make.py`
+You can adjust the `make.py` to only generate the content you want

 And to clean up the generated content, use the following command: